 Turkish method makes the drink stronger than regular, so it is drunk in small teacups.
 For this reason, the beans have to be very finely milled so that they can settle at the bottom.

 You can find great beans and have them ground to the right size at your grocery store before the trip.
 If you want to be even more traditional, you can get your hand crank grinder and grind your beans fresh on the spot.

-If you don't have access to a stove of some sorts, but you have hot water, (from microwaving it at a gas station or something) then all you need is a French press!
-These devices use a medium-coarse grind of coffee and "press" it for you.
-No plug ins required
+If you don’t have access to a stove of some sort, but you have hot water (from microwaving it at a gas station or something), then all you need is a French press!
+These devices use a medium-coarse grind of coffee and “press” it for you.
+No plugs ins required

-Use these ideas next time you're trying to find an alterative to Starbucks and check out our Facebook page where we share recipes and links to step by step instructions for all the methods we mentioned above!
+Use these ideas next time you’re trying to find an alternative to Starbucks, and check out our Facebook page, where we share recipes and links to step-by-step instructions for all the methods we mentioned above!

 If you drink coffee every day, it is not bad to know different types of the drink and how to make it with the right resources.